 I, being 23 years old, thought it was very sweet.
-My mother heard it got livid.
-I was like, “What’s the big deal Mom?”
-Well, my mother said I had just been cursed.
-Her friend’s husband was a cheating, horny mess.
+My mother heard it and got livid.
+When I asked her why she said her friend’s husband was a cheating, horny mess.
 I was shocked.
 The couple sashayed through town like they were a very mature Romeo and Juliet.
 Which goes to prove my long-standing theory that the more ostentatious the marital affection the more I suspect a love fraud.

 That’s like saying you only wear sexy nightgowns or twizzler thongs to bed.
 When in fact you know you wear a t-shirt and granny panties most nights.
 There is nothing wrong with, on occasion, being roommates in a marriage.
 In fact, during certain times in a marriage being roommates is essential for your family’s survival.

 Let us all now have a moment to rejoice and take pride in the unromantic marriage.
 A marriage built not on roses and passionate declarations of affection but on the ability to withstand the aggravation of a toilet seat being perennially left up.
-That is a marriage built to stand the test of time.
+That, my friends, is a marriage built to stand the test of time.

 *Attention Snarky Friends, I have a brand new book out.
 It’s the second in the Snarky in the Suburbs series – Snarky in the Suburbs Trouble In Texas.
 You can buy it for your Kindle or in paperback on Amazon.
 It’s also available for the Nook or you can get it for your Kobo reader.
 Click on a link and give it a test read.
 I hope you like it! 🙂